hashicorp/packer-plugin-vsphere/.web-docs/components/builder/vsphere-iso/README.md

   files and disks, will be output to.
 The path to the directory may be relative or absolute.
 If relative, the path is relative to the working directory Packer is run from.
 This directory must not exist or, if created, must be empty prior to running the builder.
-By default this is "output-<buildName>" where "buildName" is the name of the build.
+By default, this is "output-<buildName>" where "buildName" is the name of the build.

 - `directory_permission` (os.FileMode) - The permissions to apply to the "output_directory", and to any parent
   directories that get created for output_directory.
-By default this is "0750".
+By default, this is "0750".
 You should express the permission as quoted string with a leading zero such as "0755" in JSON file, because JSON does not support octal value.
 In Unix-like OS, the actual permission may differ from